 “Caching allows a browser to store frequently requested files on the user’s device for a set period.
 When caching is enabled, subsequent page loads can be more efficient.”

 Think of caching as a pre-loaded version of your website on a user’s computer.
 When that user returns to your site, you don’t have to download everything again.
-While caching doesn’t do a lot for new visitors, it’s a fantastic speed saver for returning visitors, or visitors browsing multiple pages of your site.
+While caching doesn’t do much for new visitors, it’s a fantastic speed saver for returning visitors or visitors browsing multiple pages of your site.

 Here are some basic recommendations for you:

 - Defer some JS files from loading.
 Tell some JS files, particularly large files that don’t impact immediate functionality, to load after all other elements are complete.
 You can learn to do it here.

 - Optimize and minify: This makes good sense – smaller files will load faster.

 But be careful with this part of our WordPress page speed optimization tips.
 Even our WordPress experts are still tweaking our site.
 So please proceed cautiously and carefully test site functionality and appearance at each step.